aosabook/500lines/event-driven-web-server/writeup.md

 and each cell representing the implementation of that operation for that type.
 Class-focused OO says "Focus on the first column; the class is the important part", function-focused OO says "focus on the first row; the operation needs to be central".
 Consequently, CF-OO systems tend to group all methods related to a class in with that class' data, whereas FF-OO systems tend to isolate the data completely and group all implementations of an operation together.
 In the first system, it's difficult to ask "what classes implement method `foo`?" which is easy in the second, but the second has similar problems answering "what are all the methods that specialize on class `bar`?".
 In a way those questions don't make sense from within the systems we're asking them, and understanding why that is will give you some insight into where you want one or the other.

-Bringing this back around to our `request`s, the class we defined earlier has three slots
+Bringing this back around to our `buffer`s, the class we defined earlier has six slots

-- `resource`, which is the URI the client wants, less `GET` parameters and absolute host
-- `headers`, which is the set of HTTP headers we parsed out of the incoming TCP stream
-- `parameters`, which is the parsed list of all `GET` and `POST` parameters sent by the client
+- `tries`, which keeps count of how many times we've tried reading into this buffer
+- `contents`, which contains what we've read so far
+- `content-size`, which is a count of chars we've read so far
+- `found-crlf?`, which tracks whether we've seen a `\r\n\r\n` sequence go by
+- `started`, which a timestamp that tells us when we created this buffer
+- and `bi-stream`, which is a hack around some of those non-blocking-IO annoyances in Common Lisp.

+And on that note...

 ## End of Detour in 4.
 3. 2.

 The next interesting part of `process-ready` comes after the edge-case handling of old/big/needy requests.
 It's wrapped in another layer of error handling because we might still crap out in different ways here.
 In particular, if the request is old/big/needy or if an `http-assertion-error` is raised, we want to send a `400` response; the client provided us with some bad or slow data.
-However, if any _other_ error happens here, it's because someone made a mistake defining a handler, which should be treated as a `500` error.
+However, if any _other_ error happens here, it's because the programer made a mistake defining a handler, which should be treated as a `500` error.
 Something went wrong on the server side as a result of a potentially legitimate request.

 Lets follow that trail for a while: